 I’ve created this blog to document my journey to better health, in hopes that it may someday help someone else on a similar journey, who is just as frustrated and confused as I am (was?).
-You see, I’ve seen no fewer than a dozen doctors over the past year who all tell me the same thing:
+You see, I’ve seen no fewer than a dozen doctors over the past few years who all told me the same thing:

 “All your labs are normal.
 You’re in perfect health.
 You’re probably just tired and stressed from being a new mom.”

-This I heard time and time again, inevitably after taking 30 minutes just to tell the nurse all of the symptoms I was experiencing, which are:
+This I heard time and time again, inevitably after taking 30 minutes just to tell the nurse all of the symptoms I was experiencing, which were:

 - extreme fatigue

 - inability to do my job (I’m a professional classical singer–it takes a lot of stamina)

 - swelling and tightness in my thyroid region